kellieotto/git-fundamentals/0-6_Collaboration.md

 ## Introduction

 Basics:

--fork the repo, creating your own version.
+- fork the repo, creating your own version.
 Add it as the "origin" remote and add the main repo as the "upstream" remote
-- Always pull from upstream, push to origin *include wheel figure here
+- Always pull from upstream, push to origin
 - Do development on a branch
 - Push to origin branch, create pull request.
-You request the main repo to pull from you. *include diagram or screenshot here
+You request the main repo to pull from you.

 ![Collaborative GitHub Workflow](github-workflow.jpg)